joekariuki3/alx-airbnb-database/database-adv-script/README.md

     - **Correlated subquery:**
       - Lists users who have made more than 3 bookings.
       - The subquery counts bookings per user and is evaluated for each user row.

+- **`aggregations_and_window_functions.sql`:**
+  - Demonstrates aggregation and window functions.
+    - **Aggregations:**
+      - Retrieves the total number of bookings made by each user, including users with no bookings.
+      - Retrieves the total number of bookings for each property, including properties with no bookings.
+    - **Window Functions:**
+      - Ranks properties based on the total number of bookings using the `ROW_NUMBER()` window function.

 ## Usage